 How do you generate career opportunities:

-• Join and participate in sporting clubs, where people in your chosen industry might be, e.g., Company charity runs, the company gym, or basketball team.
+- Join and participate in sporting clubs where people in your chosen industry might be, e.g.; company charity runs, the company gym, or the basketball team.

-• Ensure your LinkedIn profile is up to date with references from friends and colleagues.
+- Ensure your LinkedIn profile is current and has references from friends and colleagues.

 9. Seize Your Opportunity – Achieve Your Goal

-No one ever achieved anything worthwhile without dedication and commitment to achievement.
+No one ever achieved anything worthwhile without dedication and commitment.
 If it is your number one priority it will happen.